 Enquiries about land contamination

-If you would like to find out whether a particular property had a former land use that may potentially have caused some soil contamination you can request a report from the Environmental Quality Team.
+If you would like to find out whether a particular property had a former land use that may potentially have caused some soil contamination you can request a report from the Pollution Regulatory Team.
 We also maintain four public registers that hold other information that may be relevant to your enquiry.
 Find out more about the contaminated land enquiry system.